John J. Cannell, M.D., Executive Director

 Jeff Nicklas, Director of Operations

-Jeff Nicklas is the Operations Manager of the Vitamin D Council.
+Jeff Nicklas is the Director of Operations of the Vitamin D Council.
 He supervises general operations, content management, and membership operations.
 He also covers some research himself and produces friendly information for the Council.

 He recently graduated from California Polytechnic State University with a Bachelors of Science in Anthropology/Geography and a concentration in Human Ecology.
 He is passionate about regional and sociocultural differences in global health and loves exploring it firsthand by traveling all over the world.